o365soa/soa/README.md

-# Office 365 SOA Pre-requisites
+# Office 365 SOA Prerequisites

 ## Introduction

-The Office 365 Security Optimization Assessment toolset has several pre-requisites that need to be installed or configured.
-The tool runs in PowerShell, and connects to various Office 365 services.
+The Office 365 Security Optimization Assessment toolset has several prerequisites that need to be installed or configured.
+The tool runs in PowerShell, and connects to various Microsoft 365 services.

-## Pre-requisite Breakdown
+## Prerequisite Breakdown

-Pre-requisite installation is simplified by the use of a PowerShell pre-requisite script
+Prerequisite installation is simplified by the use of a PowerShell prerequisite script

-The following pre-requsites are installed, or updated by the pre-requisite installation script.
+The following prerequsites are installed, or updated by the prerequisite installation script:
-* Azure AD MSOnline PowerShell Module
+* Azure AD MSOnline (v1) PowerShell module
-* Azure AD Preview PowerShell Module
+* Azure AD (v2) Preview PowerShell module
+* Exchange Online (v1) PowerShell module
-* SharePoint Online PowerShell Module
+* SharePoint Online PowerShell module
-* SharePoint PNP PowerShell Module
+* SharePoint PNP PowerShell module
-* Skype for Business PowerShell Module
+* Skype for Business Online PowerShell module

-The following pre-requisites are removed
+The following prerequisites are removed
-* SharePoint Online PowerShell Module - if manually installed, this is removed from your PS Module Path to prevent conflicts
+* SharePoint Online PowerShell module - if manually installed, this is removed from your PS Module Path to prevent conflicts
-* Azure AD (Non Preview) Module - which conflicts with the required Azure AD Preview module
+* Azure AD (Non-preview) module - conflicts with the required Azure AD Preview module

-An Azure AD application is also installed in to your tenancy.
-For more information on this see below
+An Azure AD application is also installed in your tenant.
+For more information on this see below.

-## Pre-requisite Script
+## Prerequisite Script

 ### Requirements

-In order to run the pre-requisite script, you must have:
+In order to install the module and run the prerequisite script, you must have:
-* Local Admin Access to the workstation that you will perform the collection from
+* Local Admin access to the workstation that you will perform the collection from
-* PowerShell Gallery set up (Automatically configured on PowerShell 5, which is standard on Windows 10)
+* PowerShell Gallery access configured (Automatically configured on PowerShell 5, which is standard on Windows 10)
+* PowerShellGet version 2.2.4 or higher
+   * As of April 2020, PowerShell Gallery supports only TLS 1.2.
+While PowerShell and Windows support TLS 1.2, in some proxy environments the proxy server might negotiate a lower version, which will cause a Resource Unavailable error when attempting to install any module from PowerShell Gallery.
+PowerShellGet 2.2.4 works around this issue by temporarily forcing TLS 1.2 when installing any module from PowerShell Gallery and then changing back to the OS default.
+If at least PowerShellGet 2.2.4 is not installed, run the following to install 2.2.4.1 (version number difference is intentional):

+      `Install-Module PowerShellGet -RequiredVersion 2.2.4.1`

-### Running the pre-requisite script
+### Running the prerequisite script

 1. Load a PowerShell prompt as administrator (this is important, in order to update/install modules)
-2. Run the following - which will install the latest script from Powershell Gallery
+2. Run the following (which will install the latest module from Powershell Gallery):

-Install-Module SOA
+   `Install-Module SOA`

-3. Run the following to install the pre-requisites
+3. Run the following to install the prerequisites:

-Install-SOAPrerequisites
+   `Install-SOAPrerequisites`

 ### Collection machine

 The script must be run from the machine that you will use to perform the collection as part of the engagement.
 Please consider the following:
 * The machine should not be a production server, as the pre-requisite script may cause a reboot during installation of modules.
-* You require to be logged on as a local administrator.
+* You are require to be logged on as a local administrator.

 ### Requiring a proxy

-We recommend that traffic through to Office 365 bypasses proxy infrastructure, and this script also needs connectivity to the PowerShell gallery as well.
+We recommend that traffic routing to Microsoft 365 bypasses proxy infrastructure, and this script needs connectivity to the PowerShell Gallery, as well.

-If a proxy is required, try running with -UseProxy
+If a proxy is required, try running with `-UseProxy`.

-## Azure AD Application
+## Azure AD application

-An Azure AD Application is required in order to perform API calls to Graph and SharePoint.
-Installation of this application is performed by the pre-requisite script, however, there are some things that you should be aware of:
+An Azure AD Application is required in order to perform API calls to Microsoft Graph and SharePoint Online.
+Installation of this application is performed by the prerequisite script.
+There are some things, however, that you should be aware of:

 The scope of this application is limited to the following:
-* SecurityEvents.Read.All
-* IdentityRiskyUser.Read.All
-* IdentityRiskEvent.Read.All
-* DeviceManagementConfiguration.Read.
-* Sites.Read.All

-### SecurityEvents.Read.All
-This scope is used for SOA to read active security events within your tenant from Graph.
+* **SecurityEvents.Read.All** (This scope allows SOA to read active security events within your tenant from Microsoft Graph.)

-### IdentityRiskyUser.Read.All / IdentityRiskEvent.Read.All
+* **IdentityRiskyUser.Read.All** (This scope allows SOA to look at identity risk events raised by Azure Identity Protection.)
-These scopes allow SOA to look at identity risk events raised by Azure Identity Protection.
+* **IdentityRiskEvent.Read.All** (This scope allows SOA to look at identity risk events raised by Azure Identity Protection.)

-### DeviceManagementConfiguration.Read
-This scope allows SOA to read your InTune configuration policies, if you have them.
+* **DeviceManagementConfiguration.Read** (This scope allows SOA to read your Intune configuration policies, if applicable.)

-### Sites.Read.All
-This scope allows SOA to read your SharePoint site configuration for various recommended security config.
+* **Sites.Read.All** (This scope allows SOA to read your SharePoint Online site configuration for various recommended security settings.)

-### Azure AD Application Security
+### Azure AD application security

-Being a Security focussed engagement, we are concerned about the security of the Azure AD Application created as part of this engagement, which is why the following security considerations are made:
+Being a security-focused assessment, we are conscious of the security of the Azure AD application created for it, which is why the following security considerations are made:
 * Azure AD applications are scoped only to certain activities, which are documented above.
-Scopes are only used when they are required, and the engagement follows a 'least permission possible' model.
-Most scopes are Read only and specific to configuration.
+Scopes are used only when they are required, and the assessment follows a 'least-permission possible' model.
+Most scopes are read-only and specific to configuration settings, not access to any user content.
-* The Azure AD Application secret is randomly generated by Azure AD on creation
+* The Azure AD application secret is randomly generated by Azure AD on creation.
-* The Azure AD Application secret is only kept in memory during the operation of the scripts.
-It is never stored.
+* The Azure AD application secret is stored only in memory during the execution of the data collection script.
+(It is never stored in a file.)
-* Azure AD Application secrets can have expiry dates.
-We set the expiry date of the secret to be 48 hours.
+* The expiration date of the secret is 48 hours, which allows for the collection script to be run again, if necessary.

-### Removal of Azure AD Application
+### Removal of Azure AD application

-It is possible to remove the Azure AD Application at the conclusion of the engagement.
-This is not considered necessary, as the Application only has a short-lived secret and cannot be used without a valid secret.
-It is important however, that you do not remove the Azure AD Application in-between running the pre-requisite script and the conclusion of the engagement.
+You can remove the Azure AD application at the conclusion of the engagement.
+This is not considered necessary, as the application has only a short-lived secret and cannot be used without a valid secret.
+It is important, however, that you **do not** remove the Azure AD application prior to the conclusion of the engagement.

-## Log Analytics Upload
+## Log Analytics upload

 When running a Security Optimization Assessment, customers can opt to have their remediation planning results uploaded to Log Analytics (to keep historic data).
-The Export-SOARPS command within this script enables this **optional** service.
+The Export-SOARPS command in this module is used with this **optional** service.